*This article was updated on 16 October 2020.

 Therefore, residents of stratified property should also address their complaints with the management body of their property.
 Under the Strata Management Act 2013, the management body is given the authority to enforce by-laws which prohibits against nuisance acts.
 Upon which when violated, they may impose a collectively agreed-upon penalty on the offender.

-However, if your management body refuses to act upon the complaint, you can file a claim with the Strata Management Tribunal to hear and decide upon the issue.
+However, if your management body refuses to act upon the complaint, you can file a complaint or claim with the Strata Management Tribunal to hear and decide upon the issue.

 Strata property residents and owners in KL could also seek help from the Strata Community Mediation Centre which was launched in October 2018 to help mediate issues that residents of stratified properties might be facing and to also resolve any disputes that have occurred.

-Can you sue your neighbour & What are the legal reliefs available?
+Can I sue my neighbour for being a nuisance?
+What are the legal reliefs available?

 But do keep in mind that whether the courts find the offending act a nuisance or not ultimately depends on the facts and circumstances of each case.